zazuko/data-centric.zazuko.com/docs/apis/kopflos/tutorials/create-first-api.md

   },
 }
 ```
-The configuration tells Kopflos about the SPARQL endpoint.
-It also
-tells to look for RDF files in the `resources` directory,
-and to load such data at start-up into the triplestore (see [Seed database on app start](../how-to/seed-database.md)).
+This configuration tells Kopflos about the SPARQL endpoint and specifies that RDF files in the `resources` directory should be loaded into the triplestore at startup (see [Seed database on app start](../how-to/seed-database.md)).

-Among such data, the API description is expected in a file named `api.ttl`.
-Let's create it.
+If we create a file named `api.ttl` in the `resources` directory, Kopflos will load its contents at startup into the named graph `http://localhost:1429/api`, which is where the API description should be according to the value of `apiGraphs`.

+Let's create this file.

 ## The API description

+Create the `resources` directory and the `api.ttl` file:

 ```bash
 mkdir resources && touch resources/api.ttl
 ```

-The content of `api.ttl` is:
+Add the following content to `api.ttl`:

 ```turtle
 @prefix schema: <http://schema.org/> .
 @prefix sh: <http://www.w3.org/ns/shacl#> .